Call for the Best Deals : 0800 098 8877

 Gardener mixing concrete in cement mixer for greenhouse base with flowers and lawn in UK garden.

-Right, this is the big bit.
-If you’re doing a small base (under 1 m³), ready-mix bags are easier.
+This is the big bit.
+If you're doing a small base (under 1 m³), ready-mix bags are manageable.
 Bigger than that?
-Get a concrete truck to deliver – it’s not much more expensive and saves your entire weekend.
+Get a concrete truck to deliver — it's not much more expensive and saves your entire weekend.

 Pour it in, starting from one corner.
 Work it into the edges with your shovel.
-You want it roughly 20 mm higher than your final level – it’ll settle as you work it.
+You want it roughly 20 mm higher than your final level — it'll settle as you screed it.

 Step 6: Level and Finish